 12. Escuela De Vagabundos (1955)

 The most priceless of jewels are forever hidden in the commonest of places.
-This classic masterpiece is a hilarious comedy which involves a famous composer, Alberto, and his subsequent sojourn with the Valverde folk, the most welcoming and appreciative folk you have ever seen, who have a penchant for sheltering vagabond tramps.
+This classic masterpiece is a hilarious comedy that involves a famous composer, Alberto, and his subsequent sojourn with the Valverde folk, the most welcoming and appreciative folk you have ever seen, who have a penchant for sheltering vagabond tramps.
 A heart-warming series of events follow, which eventually establish the good nature of Alberto to the jolly family.
 Hinging heavily on its stars’ comic timing, the film successfully registers itself in our good books with a well-balanced mixture of comedy and soulful drama.

 Read More: Best Vikings Movies of All Time